-A full listing of degree requirements is available via the CMC website for both the B.A. in Sustainability Studies

-(http://catalog.coloradomtn.edu/preview_program.php?catoid=8&poid=797&ga=1.247248836.1392104553.14 49605389) and the B.A. in Sustainability Studies with a Business Emphasis (http://catalog.coloradomtn.edu/preview_program.php?catoid=8&poid=926&ga=1.240425155.1392104553.14 49605389).
+A full listing of degree requirements is available via the CMC website for both the B.A. in Sustainability Studies and the B.A. in Sustainability Studies with a Business Emphasis (http://coloradomtn.edu/programs/sustainability\studies/curriculum/).
 You can access full descriptions for each class by following the links from course titles.
 These online listings are updated annually in order to reflect changes in course descriptions and degree requirements.